 “He’s just outside the door, Mr. President,” Buckminster explained.
-“I’m sure he’s listening in.”
+“I’m sure he’s listening in on everything we say.”

 “You will be pleased to know that the first lady is safe in the bunker as well,” Fricke added.

 “She’s resting comfortably in the presidential quarters.”

 “Okay, okay,” the doctor intervened.
 “I want all non-essential personnel out.
 The president needs rest so that he can get back to ruling the world.
-Let’s go.”
+Let’s go.
+Out!
+Out!”

 The staff all took their turns smiling and patting the president on the forearm or lower leg, careful so as not to disturb his intravenous lines and cabling before shuffling out.
 Only the doctor, Fricke, Buckminster, and Major Kilgore remained.
-Haberdash, a husky man with wavy, greasy, blond hair and a graying goatee stepped into the doorway.
+Haberdash, a husky dude with wavy, greasy, blond hair and a graying goatee stepped into the doorway.